rsinger86/drf-flex-fields/README.md

 class PersonViewSet(FlexFieldsModelSerializer):
   queryset = models.Person.objects.all()
   serializer_class = PersonSerializer

+class CountrySerializer(FlexFieldsModelSerializer):
+  class Meta:
+    model = Country
+    fields = ('id', 'name', 'population')

 class PersonSerializer(FlexFieldsModelSerializer):
   class Meta:
     model = Person
     fields = ('id', 'name', 'country', 'occupation')

+  expandable_fields: {
+      'country': (CountrySerializer, {source: 'country'}) }
 ```

+Now you can make requests like ```GET /person?expand=country&fields=id,name,country``` to dynamically manipulate which fields are included, as well as expand primitive fields into nested objects.
+You can also use dot notation to control both the ```fields``` and ```expand``` settings at arbitrary levels of depth in your serialized responses.
+Read on to learn the details and see more complex examples.

 # Dynamic Field Expansion